tylerhuffaker2-EH/USA/README.md

 - Created a sample script demonstrating election simulation, policy passing, and AI decision-making.

 ## Notes
-- This is a backend prototype; no UI yet.
+- Minimal Pygame UI is included for previewing gameplay.
 - Economics and political mechanics are simplified placeholders with realistic levers to extend later.